alexander-huerta/whop-to-do/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+This is a To Do List built using React based on a design provided by Whop.

 To get started,

 ### fork and clone the repo
 ###  `npm i` to download all dependnecies
 ### `npm start` to build

-Open [http://localhost:3000]to view it in your browser.
+### Open [http://localhost:3000]to view it in your browser to build

-The page will reload when you make changes.\
-You may also see any lint errors in the console.